 OK, I have the charger unit plugged in and I get out the trusty multi-meter and test the power supply’s output.

-Then I test each set of contacts in each of the charger ports.
+Then I tested each set of contacts in each of the charger ports.
 They test out at the right voltage range and within a couple of hundredths of a volt of each other.
 Perfect!
 Now I have a base line for comparison in my brilliant idea.

 Next I hooked up a power cord to the vehicle power adapter of my portable power box.
 And it is showing virtually the same voltage as the AC->DC power supply that I just tested.